We've been featured in:

 How Is Compensation In Meningitis Negligence Claims Calculated?

-If you make a successful claim for medical negligence, your compensation settlement could consist of two parts.
-These are general damages and special damages.
+If you make a successful claim for medical negligence, your compensation could consist of 2 parts: General and special damages.

-Those tasked with assigning value to medical negligence claims (such as a solicitor or other legal professional) may refer to the guideline figures published by the Judicial College, otherwise known as the ‘JCG’ to help them with general damages.
-The JCG provides figures that could be awarded for various types of illnesses and injuries in medical negligence claims.
+Those tasked with assigning a value to general damages (such as a solicitor or other legal professional) may refer to the suggested compensation brackets published by the Judicial College for various forms of harm.

 Compensation Table

-Multiple Types of Harm and Related Expenses, such as Lost WagesVery SevereUp to £1,000,000+
+Multiple Types of Very Severe Harm and Related Expenses, Such as Lost WagesVery SevereUp to £1,000,000+

 ParalysisParaplegia£267,340 to £346,890